arjunarunasalam/arjunarunasalam.github.io/_pages/about.md

 ***ATTention Please!
 An investigation of the App Tracking Transparency Permission*** <br>
-Reham Mohamed, **Arjun Arunasalam**, Habiba Farrukh, Jason Tong, Antonio Bianchi, and Z. Berkay Celik Proceedings of the USENIX Security Symposium, 2024 (to appear). <br>
+Reham Mohamed, **Arjun Arunasalam**, Habiba Farrukh, Jason Tong, Antonio Bianchi, and Z. Berkay Celik<br>
+Proceedings of the USENIX Security Symposium, 2024 (to appear). <br>